heyyy-sebastian/switch-n-play/readme.md

 ###NavBar
 - Add color to li for active pg
 - Reposition down arrow on mobile sizes
-- Color of dropdown box
+- Color of dropdown box on mboile sizes
 - Center SnP title on smaller screen sizes
 - Indent SnP title on largest screen sizes